hackupc/guides-page/_pages/guide/hacker.md

 - **Comfortable clothes** - We will provide you a T-shirt but for sure you will need more clothes.
 - **Towel, toiletry (shampoo, gel, toothbrush, toothpaste) and flip-flops** - We will have showers available and we really encourage you to use them!!
 - **Sleeping bag** - If you’re sensitive to cold and plan to sleep, it may be a good option.
 During the day is warm but at night might be colder.
-- **Pillow** - Maybe a pillow also will help you to have a good nap.
+- **Pillow** - Maybe a pillow also will help you to have a good rest.

 We will give out a water bottle, sleeping mask and ear plugs, so you don’t need to bring them with you.